MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 In the code above, we try to remove an element from the HTML.
 If the element isn't there, then a type error will be thrown.
 If we wrap it in a try/catch block, we can handle this exception, knowing that it may occur.

-> The `finally` block also runs irrespective of whether there was an error.
-This section is optional.
+> The `finally` block always runs if it is present

 ## Assignment